prashantgarbuja/Auto_tweet/README.md

  - Retrieve the following key and keep it safe.
      - API Key (Consumer Key)
      - API Secret Key (Consumer Secret Key)
-     - Access Token (Make sure you have atleast [write permission](https://developer.twitter.com/en/docs/apps/app-permissions) in order to post tweet.)
+     - Access Token (Make sure you have at least [write permission](https://developer.twitter.com/en/docs/apps/app-permissions) in order to post a tweet.)
      - Access Token Secret
   - Make sure to use [Github Secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to protect your keys.
   - The keys can be assigned via secret as an environmental variable from [my workflow](.github/workflows/tweet_scheduler.yml).